 17. It seems from the Manusmriti, some Vedics conducted sacrifices for the Shudras (non-vedic tribes/janas) and received the fees.
 Such Vedics were too were avoided by the Vedics who thought they were loyal to the tradition.
 Calling such host who performed sacrifice for his benefit too was despised with addressing him with the term Shudra.

 18. The so-called Shudras, though not belonging to the Shudra tribe at all, enjoyed their titles and traditional ways of the life with the faiths they had nourished from ages.
-It were Vedics who termed all those who were non-Vedics, hostile to the Vedic religion,as Shudras.
+It were Vedics who termed all those who were non-Vedics and hostile to the Vedic religion, as Shudras.
+The fact is evident from the Manusmriti and other Prakrit sources.
 They offered their respects to only those who were sympathetic towards their religion but had not embraced their faith.
 Stories enumerated by Mahabharata of Vena, Nahusha etc. tells us the fact that they were not ready to accept Vedic faith and hence were killed by the Vedic Brahmins.
 These may be fabricated stories, created in an order to establish their superiority, but they suggest their hostilities towards the kings too, who did not accept or patronised their religion.
 To even Gautam Buddha, Vedic tradition calls “Vratya Kshatriya”, a kshatriya who has not undergone any Vedic ritualistic custom.

 19. The term Kshatriya was offered to only those, who either had became Vedic or patronized their religion.
 This way, we can find neither Solar nor Lunar race was Kshatriya in origin.
 Either the title Kshatriya was used for them suo motto, to please them or to those who had converted to their religion.
-Whatsoever the case may be, we find several stories of Kshatriya-Brahmina rivalries because the new recruits to that fold, especially kings, desired upper hand in the social religious order.
-The Brihadaranyaka Upanishada goes to the extent by declaring the Kshatriya born first and hence superior over Brahmin.
+Whatsoever the case may be, we find several stories of Kshatriya-Brahmina rivalries because the new recruits to that fold, especially kings, desired upper hand in the socioreligious order.
+The Brihadaranyaka Upanishada goes to the extent by declaring the Kshatriyas born first and hence superior to Brahmin.
 It declares that the Brahmina should take lower seat in the Rajasuya sacrifice.
 (BU 1.4)

 From above, it will be clear that how Rajanya finds place in the Purushsukta because then thee didn’t exist any Kshatriya in early Vedic community which travelled to India.
-They had rajanyas and a Rajan (in form of the Videgh Mathav), hence rajanya became a part of divine body.
-They made the Shudras a part of the social order but not considered them as the part of the Vedic order, because they were not Vedics, but the Vedics depended on their mercy and assistance they tendered for their survival.
-It is very much possible that the Vedics lived in the Shudra kingdom for 3-4 generations to reorganize themselves before they marched out in the eastern regions to spread their faith.
+They had Rajanyas and a Rajan (in the form of Videgh Mathav), hence Rajanya became a part of divine body.
+They made the Shudras a part of the social order but not considered them as the part of the Vedic religious order, because they were not Vedics, rather the Vedics depended on their mercy and assistance they tendered.
+It is very much possible that the Vedics lived in the Shudra kingdom for 3-4 generations to reorganize themselves before they marched out in the eastern, Kuru-Panchal, regions to spread their faith.

 They applied the term Kshatriya, a rare term used in Rig Veda, to the new converts (or patrons) hailing from the royal families and warriors and glorified the term so much so that even today Indian populace is crazy about it, though the term was unimportant to the early Vedics for the term had no place in the divine order that was proclaimed by much-hyped Rig Veda.